cmdeveloped/udacity-interview/README.md

 # Route takes the number of sides on the die as a single argument
 @app.route('/roll_the_dice/<int:sides>/json')
 def roll_the_dice(sides):
-  """Return the result of two dice with user-specified number of sides being rolled as a json object"""

   # Assign the result of the die roll
   dice1 = random.randint(1,sides)
   dice2 = random.randint(1,sides)

-  # Return the results of the dice rolled as json string, sorted by key
+  # Return the results of the dice rolled as a json string
   return json.dumps({'dice1': dice1, 'dice2': dice2}, sort_keys=True)

 if __name__ == '__main__':